justunsix/selenium-java-tests/README.md

 # Run a single class
 java -cp target/base-1.0-SNAPSHOT.jar base.BaseTests

-# Execute a single method called unitTest in BaseTests testing class
+# Execute a single method called testSuccessfulCloseAndSeeModalLink in ModalEntryAdTests class in src/test
-mvn -Dtest=BaseTests#unitTest test
+mvn -Dtest=ModalEntryAdTests#testSuccessfulCloseAndSeeModalLink test

 # Run main testing class, cleanupDaemonThreads is required otherwise there is a java.lang.IllegalThreadStateException or use System.exit(0); at the end of the program
 mvn exec:java -Dexec.mainClass="training.AppExample" -Dexec.cleanupDaemonThreads=false